stevkazt/portfolio/SQL Filters/README.md

 This activity provided by Google in its cybersecurity course lets me showcase my knowledge of SQL, through the activity I am handling some security tasks inside a company using SQL.

+***NOTE: The output of commands is shown by screenshots and some of these are cropped to keep the appearance of the page.***

 ## Retrieve after hours failed login attempts

 To get the login attempts that occurred after 6 pm, the time when working hours finish for this company, I will use a query that gets all the columns in the login attempts table by using `SELECT *` with a filter, this filter will get those login attempts that have a login time greater than 18:00, it can be done enabling filtering by using the word `WHERE` and using the specific filter greater than `>`.
 The issue also requires filtering those login attempts that failed, I will be appending an extra filter using the `AND` operator, and that code will read as follows: